LaxmiNarayana31/Authlink/README.md

-# FastAPI UCM
+# AuthLink System

-FastAPI UCM is a comprehensive API built with FastAPI that facilitates user and company management functionalities.
+AuthLink System is a comprehensive API built with FastAPI that facilitates user and company management functionalities.
 This project includes endpoints for managing users, companies, and related details, making it a powerful tool for handling various aspects of user and company data within applications.

 ## Features